manognadeva/Healthcare-Expenditures/README.md

 ## 🛠️ Tools & Technologies

-- **📈 Flourish** – Created dynamic, interactive visualizations (line charts, pictograms, bar graphs, etc.)
+- **📈 Flourish** – Developed dynamic, interactive visualizations including line charts, bar graphs, pictograms, and bubble charts to enhance engagement and storytelling impact.
-- **📊 Datawrapper** – Built clean, presentation-ready charts to support our narrative
+- **📊 Datawrapper** – Created clean, concise, and presentation-ready charts to support the narrative and convey key data insights effectively.
-- **🌐 Google Sites** – Designed a smooth, web-based storytelling experience with structured flow
+- **🌐 Google Sites** – Built a structured and intuitive website to guide users through the story, ensuring a seamless and engaging data storytelling experience.
-- **📁 Data Sources** – CMS (Centers for Medicare & Medicaid Services), KFF (Kaiser Family Foundation), RAND research reports
+- **📁 Data Sources** – Utilized publicly available datasets from **CMS (Centers for Medicare & Medicaid Services)**, **KFF (Kaiser Family Foundation)**, and **RAND Corporation** research reports to ensure credibility and data accuracy.

 ---